Purpose and Policies of HFC

 Children who are not three by the September 30th cut off, must stay with their mom or dad for the entire school year regardless of when they turn three during the year.

-During Music time the students work on learning the songs that will be presented to friends and family at the end of the year Spring Festival.
+During Music time the students Pre-K – 5th grade work on learning the songs that will be presented to friends and family at the end of the year Spring Festival.
 Children 3 and up will be allowed to participate in this as long as they are old enough to follow the directions and are not distracting to others.
+Middle and High school students will be rehearsing a drama presentation for Spring Festival.

 During Bible time the students are divided into age groups based on what grade they would be in if they went to public school.
 (Kindergartners must be 5 by September 30th.)
 The classes are typically divided as follows: